 He is also a first chair intellectual property litigator.
 He was the Chair of the Intellectual Property Litigation Practice Group at Goodwin Procter; co-chair of the Patent Litigation Group at Kaye, Scholer, Fierman, Hayes & Handler; and a senior litigating partner at Kenyon & Kenyon.

 The technologies with which he has been involved have run the gamut, from complex chemistry, pharmaceuticals and biology to microprocessors, surge protectors, computers and copiers.

 He is a member of the bars of the U.S. Patent & Trademark Office, New York, Michigan, various federal district and appellate courts and the U.S. Supreme Court.

-He is a graduate of the University of Kansas (B.S.) and the University of Michigan Law School (LLB).
-He served in the U.S. Army Judge Advocate General’s Corps before he entered private practice in New York City.
+Tom has received an engineering degree from the University of Kansas and a law degree from the University of Michigan Law School.
+He served in the U.S. Army Judge Advocate General’s Corps at the Pentagon before he entered private practice in New York City.